fox-squirrels-2013/CHALLENGE-tdd-activerecord/README.md

 1. Scopes to retrieve specific collections from the database

 ## Instructions

-You will make the following spec files pass, in order:
+Clone this repo to your local machine and create a branch to work on.

+Run `rake db:migrate` to run your migration file.

+There are tests written for you in the files:

 1. `spec/level_1_spec.rb`
 1. `spec/level_2_spec.rb`
 1. `spec/level_3_spec.rb`

+Run `rake` to run the default rake task in your Rakefile which will run all tests.

-Chagne 1 `xit` to `it` at a time and commit each time you make the test pass.
+Change 1 `xit` to `it` at a time (starting with level 1) to move each test from pending to failing and then write the code to make it pass.
+Be sure to commit your changes after each passing test.

-Submit a pull request to this repository before leaving for lunch so your peers can review your code.
+Submit a pull request from your local branch to this repository before leaving for lunch so your peers can review your code.

 **DO NOT MERGE SOLUTION PULL REQUESTS INTO THIS REPOSITORY**